Rosberg's title to lose after Japan GP win

 "The whole weekend felt great from the word go.
 It's beautiful to win at this legendary track," he said at the podium presentations.

-Hamilton, searching for a fourth title and his third with the Silver Arrows team, said he was in damage limitation mode after his wheel spinning start which saw him drop to eighth at one point.
+Hamilton, searching for a fourth title and his third with the Silver Arrow team, said he was in damage limitation mode after his wheel spinning start which saw him drop to eighth at one point.

 "I did the best I could from where I was and I'm happy with the points.
 I'll continue to fight over the remaining races," he vowed.